 Upward Bound (UB) is a TRIO program sponsored by the U.S. Department of Education.
 The UB program provides academic and counseling support to local low-income high school students who would be first-generation college students.
 The UB program requires students to attend two Saturday Academies per month and a six-week summer program.
-Some benefits of the program include academic and cultural field trips, a laptop loan program, and financial support.
-For more information, please visit the TRIO Programs office located on the second floor of the Cravens Student Services Center, or call (760) 773-2541 to request an application.
+Some benefits of the program include academic and cultural field trips, SAT and ACT preparation, and financial support.
+For more information, please visit the TRIO Programs office located South Annex room 10, or call (760) 773-2541 to request an application.